Stricks1/capstone-linter/README.md

  - Balance of angle brackets (If every open angle bracket has a closing pair);
  - Tags that are opened inside itself;
- - Tag names validity (Tag name can't start with a space or a number);
+ - Tag names validity (Tag name can't start with space or a number);
  - Tags not closed;
  - Tag close unmatching the last open tag;
  - Tags closed that aren't open;
  - Empty lines;
- - Indentation (On newline, for every open tag it need more 'x' spaces to start writing).
+ - Indentation (On newline, for every open tag it needs more 'x' spaces to start writing).
  - Root element (XML file should have a Tag element that encompasses all other tags)

 After running some tests I realized that the Balance of angle brackets would lead to errors everywhere, so to make it more user friendly I separated the linter on 2 phases.
-First it checks the Balance and show those errors for the file.
+First, it checks the Balance and shows those errors for the file.
 It just checks the other issues if passes on the Balance validation.
-It messages the user about fixing those errors and run again to check the whole file.
-I decided to make this linter to test my skills and I'm aware there is room to improvements, would like make more validations to make it more useful in the future.
+It messages the user about fixing those errors and runs again to check the whole file.
+I decided to make this linter to test my skills and I'm aware there is room for improvements, would like to make more validations to make it more useful in the future.
+On a future feature will be good to include validation for:
+- atributes values;
+- XML declaration;
+- auto-correct for the indentation;

 ![screenshoot](./img/running.png)